iamdeja/collab-bot/README.md

 ### Develop branch - BeachBall

 The _develop_ branch is the main development branch of Yuuto and the one that BeachBall is running.
-When code is pushed to this branch BeachBall will automatically update itself to run it.
-While there are no restrictions to pushes to _develop_, this automatic updating should be kept in mind, as only the maintainers have access to the bot should a fatal error occur.
+It is also the branch you should clone when you first join the project, as _feature_ branches will be based off it.
+When code is merged to this branch, BeachBall will automatically update itself to run it.
+Why merged?
+Because much like _master_, _develop_ gets updated by merges via pull requests.
+Force pushes to the development branch are possible, however they should be used only to update already existing core bot files in cases of important patches.

 > **Note:** BeachBall is configured to restart itself if possible and thus permanent crashes are unlikely.
-However, depending on the severity of the issue or configuration mistake, permanent crashes may still occur.
+However, depending on the severity of the issue, permanent crashes may still occur.

-New features shouldn't be committed to this branch directly, and merges with _feature_ should be used instead.
-Direct commits should only update code quality updates, and features should be merged to _develop_ only when they are already fairly stable.

 ### Feature branches - self-hosted

 The _feature_ branches should be the main working branches for developers, and code on the _feature_ branch a dev is currently working on should be hosted by themselves to allow for maximum flexibility.
 A new branch should be created for each new feature added and in the following format: `feature-[featurename]`.
 If the feature you want to work on already has a branch, devs should work on it together instead of creating spin-offs.
 If a spin-off must be crated, the following name format should be used: `feature-[featurename]-var[x]`, where `x` is the incremental variation number (starting with 1).

-Once you or the devs working on the branch deem the feature to be complete enough for deployment to BeachBall, the _feature_ branch should be merged with the _develop_ branch.
+Once you or the devs working on the branch deem the feature to be complete enough for deployment to BeachBall, the _feature_ branch merge with the _develop_ branch should be initiated via a pull request.

 ## Code Style